Homefront: The Revolution was a huge letdown for me.

 But this isn’t about Philly politics, this is about Homefront: The Revolution, so let me get right back on track.

 I will applaud the devs on a few things though, some minor details that they actually got right despite somehow missing the bigger picture.
-Seriously though, no fucking Art Museum or sports complexes?!
-Yet you of course didn’t forget to include the Comcast Building, because Comcast absolutely needs more publicity and probably paid to get their greedy asses into the game.
+Seriously though, no Art Museum or sports complexes?!
+Yet you of course didn’t forget to include the Comcast Building, because Comcast absolutely needs more publicity and probably paid their way into the game.
 Owning City Council isn’t enough for you guys?
 It’s thanks to Comcast that we don’t have Google Fiber in Philly, and probably never will.
 Sorry, I did it again with the Philly politics.

 The street signs are actually very accurate in terms of appearance.
 The devs managed to do their homework on this one.
 While most of the street names are made-up (with exceptions for landmarks), no reasonable person would have expected the devs to accurately recreate all of Philadelphia, so it’s okay if they took liberties with most of the smaller street names.
 They also used the 215 area code on all in-game phone numbers.
 This seems like something simple and not worthy of applause, but it’s amazing how often games that take place in real cities overlook this basic thing, so hats off to the devs on this one.

 I’m glad I waited 4 years to buy it, and I’m glad I only paid $5 for it.
-I’d feel pretty fucking stupid right now if I had bought it when it first came out and paid full price.
+I’d feel pretty stupid right now if I had bought it when it first came out and paid full price.
 What a mess.
 This game had potential, and the open-world format was a great idea.
 Unfortunately this was overshadowed by retcons, shitty dialogue, and a ham-handed story.
-I know the whole story about THQ filing for bankruptcy and the game being passed off to Crytek, but this is no excuse for fucking things up this hard.
-For fuck’s sake, the guy you put in charge of making this game was an Arab living in the UK.
+I know the whole story about THQ filing for bankruptcy and the game being passed off to Crytek, but this is no excuse for dropping the ball this hard.
+Seriously, the guy you put in charge of making this game was an Arab living in the UK.
 You put a British Arab in charge of making a game about liberating an American city from a Korean invasion.
 The only way this guy could be any further removed from the concept of liberating the birthplace of the American Revolution from a communist invasion from Asia is if he grew up on Jupiter.
-I’m not even angry at the guy, he got assigned to make a game based on subject material that he knew jack shit about and couldn’t really relate all that well to.
-It’s not like he’s some two-bit shithook, he has the Crysis series in his portfolio, so he obviously doesn’t lack skill or talent, he just didn’t have any attachment to the source material that got suddenly thrusted onto him after being pingponged around for years.
+I’m not even angry at the guy, he got assigned to make a game based on subject material that he knew absolutely nothing about and couldn’t really relate all that well to.
+It’s not like he’s some two-bit nobody, he has the Crysis series in his portfolio, so he obviously doesn’t lack skill or talent.
+He just didn’t have any attachment to the source material that got suddenly thrusted onto him after being ping-ponged around for years.
 Fasahat Salim got shafted by his company on this one, my beef isn’t with him at all.
 This game should have been made in America, or at least written by Americans.
 You know, people who grew up learning about the American Revolution and have an attachment to the country that is the subject of the invasion.

 And yes, I’m well aware this review is 4 years late.
-I’m also well aware that I have an 8 inch cock and that you can fucking suck on it if you’ve got a problem.
+I’m also well aware that you can kiss my ass.